-Since onsen water is said to have many health benefits, it's expected that you keep the water on you for as long as possible.
+Since onsen water has many health benefits, it's expected that you keep it on you for as long as possible.
 This means that you don't shower on the way out.
 Instead, dry off as much as possible with your small towel (before entering the locker room) and big towel (before leaving the premises).

 Opt for a Private Onsen Bath

 You can reserve a private bath if you're uncomfortable being naked around strangers.
 This private bath is suitable for a group of friends, couples, or family members and requires an additional fee.
 As a side note, you can have tattoos while soaking in a private onsen.

 Most Famous Japanese Onsen Towns to Visit